bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 When you have set up the client, insert the {% poplink crazyradio-2-0 %} or Crazyradio PA and your gamepad in your USB-ports and start the client.
-Continue reading about how to [configure the client](#config-client).

 {% endsi_step %}

 {% si_intro Configure the client; config-client %}